binothman/react-nested-route/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import {BrowserRouter as Router, Link, Switch, Route} from 'react-router-dom' import { NestedRoute, SubRoute } from './routers/utilities/NestedRoute'
+import ReactDOM from 'react-dom' import {BrowserRouter as Router, Link, Switch, Route} from 'react-router-dom' import { NestedRoute, SubRoute } from 'react-nested-route'

 // some CSS style for absolute component const style = {